-With a population of more than 4,4 million, Johannesburg is the largest city in South Africa and also the provincial capital of Gauteng, the wealthiest province of the country.
-Johannesburg (also known by the locals as “Joburg”) is the economic powerhouse of Africa, having the largest economy of any metropolian region in Africa.
+With a population of close to six million, Johannesburg is the largest city in South Africa and the provincial capital of Gauteng, the wealthiest province of the country.

-Johannesburg is normally not known as a classical tourist destination, but the city is a highly frequented transit point for connecting flights to Cape Town, Durban, or the Kruger National Park.
-Also, most international visitors to South Africa arrive in Johannesburg, which has led to the development of more attractions for tourists.
+Johannesburg is not known as a typical tourist destination, but the city is a highly frequented transit point for connecting flights to Southern and East Africa as well as to Cape Town, Durban, and the Kruger National Park.
+Most international visitors to South Africa arrive in Johannesburg at O.R.
+Tambo International Airport.

 Popular attractions in Johannesburg include The Apartheid Museum and Constitution Hill, a living museum that tells the story of South Africa’s journey to democracy.